danielchen0/danielchen0.github.io/_posts/2025-05-31-Understanding-Transformers-I-The-Decoder.markdown

 ## Decoder-only transformers - GPT-2

 Let us now focus on the topic of this blog post which is Decoder-only architectures such as GPT-2.
 A model like this consumes a sentence and predicts the next token.
+In this sense, it can be understood that the Decoder architecture "decodes" what the next token should be, hence the name.

 Some ideas below are inspired by the Transformer Explainer tool (Liang, D. & Klein, D.).

 A model like this can be broken down into simple steps, each corresponding to a part of the diagram above: